Professional services organizations can be pretty complex.

-Service Performance Insight (SPI), a global research, consulting and training organisation, conducted a recent survey of 622 professional services organisations ranging from IT consulting, management consulting, marketing, accounting, legal, and more.
+Service Performance Insight (SPI), a global research, consulting and training organization, conducted a recent survey of 622 professional services organizations ranging from IT consulting, management consulting, marketing, accounting, legal, and more.

 Using its findings, we’ve pulled out the six key performance indicators (KPIs) that you should be tracking to get an accurate view of your business.

 By consistently using these metrics, you’ll find exactly what to focus on to improve and grow your professional services business.

 In this article, we cover:

 - 3. Days sales outstanding

 - 6. Project profit